aldettinger/camel-quarkus-workshop/README.md

 mvn clean quarkus:dev
 ```

-It starts a sandbox application simulating both a source and target systems.
+It starts a demo application simulating both a source and target systems.
 To integrate both systems, we will need to create a route in the file `src/main/java/org/acme/WriteYourIntegrationHereRoutes.java`

 As a starter exercise, the source system is regularly storing orders as files in the `target/in-orders` folder.